jdmsft/lod/README.md

 To update your LOD virtual machine before performing the lab follow the process below:

-1. Connect to your LOD virtual machine
+1. Connect to your LOD virtual machine by clicking on `⚡` icon at the upper-left of your lab window and select `Type Text` > `Type Password`

 ![](./media/type-password.png)

+Then validate your password to log in.

 2. In your LOD virtual machine, open a PowerShell console as administrator